This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Remove the needle caps.
-Remove the outer cap and save.
+Remove the outer cap and save it.
 Remove the inner cap and throw it away.

 - Remove air from the pen.
 Air may cause pain during injection.
 Turn the dial to 2 units.
 For most insulin pens, you will hear a click for each unit of insulin that you dial.
 Hold the pen and point the needle up.
 Gently tap the pen to move air bubbles to the top of the pen.
 Press the injection button.
 You should see a drop of insulin on the tip of the pen.
 If you do not see a drop, change the needle and repeat this step.
 If you do not see a drop after you repeat this step 3 times, use a new pen.

 - Select the correct dose on the pen.
 Turn the dial to the number of units you need to inject.
 The pointer on the side of your pen should line up with your dose.
 The dial can be turned in either direction to choose the correct dose.
-You cannot choose a dose larger than the number of units left in the cartridge.
-Insert another cartridge or use another disposable pen if there is not enough insulin.
+You cannot choose a dose larger than the number of units left in the pen.
+Use another pen if there is not enough insulin.
 Instead you can inject part of your dose with the insulin that is left.
-Next, you can use a new cartridge or pen to inject the rest of your dose.
+Next, you can use a new pen to inject the rest of your dose.